Premiership of Narendra Modi: Environmental policies

-Governance and other initiatives
+Other initiatives and issues

 Modi's first year as prime minister saw significant centralisation of power relative to previous administrations.
 Modi personally selected the civil servants who served under his ministers, frequently giving them instructions without involving the ministers themselves.
 Modi's efforts at centralisation have been linked to an increase in the number of senior administration officials resigning their positions.
 Although the government has a majority of seats in the Lok Sabha, it does not have one in the Rajya Sabha, which led to its policies frequently being stymied there.
 Thus, Modi resorted to passing a number of ordinances, or executive orders, to enact his policies, leading to further centralisation of power.
 In 2014, the Prime Minister's Office prevented Gopal Subramaniam from being appointed to the Supreme Court.
 The stated reason was that his conduct in the 2G spectrum allocation case had been suspect: commentators stated it was because he had been the amicus curiae in the Sohrabuddin Sheikh case, which had implicated BJP leaders including Modi's aide Amit Shah.
 The government also passed a bill increasing the control that it had over the appointment of judges, and reducing that of the judiciary.

 On 31 December 2014, Modi announced that the Planning Commission had been scrapped.
 It was replaced with a body called the National Institution for Transforming India, or NITI Aayog.
-The Planning Commission was a legacy of the Indian Independence movement, although critics said that it was slowing economic growth.
+The Planning Commission was a legacy of the Indian independence movement, although critics said that it was slowing economic growth.
 The new body includes the leaders of all 29 Indian states, but its full-time staff report directly to the prime minister.
 The move had the effect of greatly centralising the power previously with the planning commission in the person of the prime minister.
 It also reduced the extent of control individual states had over their financial allocation from the union government, and unlike the planning commission, it does not have the power to allocate funds.
 The planning commission had received heavy criticism in previous years for creating inefficiency in the government, and of not filling its role of improving social welfare: however, since the economic liberalisation of the 1990s, it had been the major government body responsible for measures related to social justice.

 As Prime Minister, Modi announced the abolition of a number of regulations previously placed on Indian businesses, such as a complex permit and inspection system.
 The move was aimed at reducing red tape and making it easier to do business.
 Modi also ordered reform among the bureaucrats of the Indian Administrative Service to ensure a more efficient government bureaucracy.